Multidisciplinary approaches to physical therapy are aiding in the recovery of individuals suffering from pelvic floor dysfunction.

 While it is often hard to pinpoint the exact cause of pelvic floor dysfunction, also known as a shortened pelvic floor, certain causes are more prevalent.
 Injuries to the pelvic area can throw the muscles into spasm, as can childbirth complications.
 High-stress jobs or lifestyles are also associated with shortened pelvic floors, since stress can trigger clenching.
 In many cases, individuals don’t even notice they are tensing their pelvic floors, so it’s possible people can live with dysfunction for years.

-Treating Pelvic Floor Dysfunction
+Treating Pelvis Floor Dysfunction

 The best treatment plans for pelvic floor dysfunction include a combination of relaxation techniques and biofeedback, both performed with the help of a trained physical therapist.
 After isolating the cause of the dysfunction, therapists can recommend breathing and stretching exercises that help patients learn to control their muscles and feel when they are tightened versus relaxed.
 Biofeedback, a painless, non-surgical technique, utilizes special sensors to monitor a patient’s pelvic floor muscles.
-Sensors connect to software that provides visual and auditory feedback to the therapist
+Sensors connect to software that provides visual and auditory feedback to the therapist and patient.

 Benefits of Pelvic Floor Physical Therapy